nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![CommandSequenceDiagram](diagrams/CommandSequenceDiagram.png)

+Given below is the steps on how the command operations generally works.

+1. User inputs is passed to the UI.
+2. Ui then provides user input to the Parser class which parses it and retrieves the command and parameters.
+3. Ui subsequently executes the command on the MasterTimetable.
+4. Eventually a feedback message will be shown to user upon successful or failed execution.

 ## 3.1 Add Feature
 The `add` command is a command that allows user to
 1. add new users to the master timetable.